-Learn of the different mortgage loans that banks offer to their customers today including buy to let, commercial, refinance and more.
+Learn of the different types of mortgages that banks offer to their customers today including buy to let, commercial, refinance and more.

 We live in a world and age dominated by rich people and big corporations.
 Regular people and employees can’t afford to purchase a new house or property with cash, so they more than often go to banks and lenders for a mortgage.
 The mortgage, which is a loan to finance your purchase, has become one of the most beneficial tools for couples who want to move into a new home or for singles who want to relocate.

 The Different Types of Mortgages

 A buy to let mortgage is the process of buying or constructing a property with bank funds in order to rent it out.
 The rental payments collected from the tenant are used for repayment of the mortgage.
 Nowadays, many banks and societies are offering this type of mortgage loan to the buyer.

 There are certain eligibility requirements above those for a regular mortgage for the buyer who wants a buy to let mortgage.
 With this type of arrangement, an individual would pay a higher interest rate as it is business to rent the property.
 The buyer has greater risk when compared to the traditional method.
 If for instance the house is not occupied by a tenant for a considerable period of time, the buyer may have difficulty repaying the mortgage and so may default in his repayment.
 The mortgagee also needs a bigger input of funds toward the purchase when compared to the standard mortgage method.

 A buy to let mortgage can be a risky business but on the other hand can be profitable.
 If everything goes well however, it is a great way of paying off a house mortgage.